niall-byrne/rpi-media-centre/README.md

     - `$ echo "my-uuid-value" > .disk`
 5. Start the software:
     - `$ ./pictl start`
-6. Enter the disk encryption password and samba credentials.
+6. Enter the disk encryption password and Samba credentials.
 7. Listen to some music already.

 ## Without Disk Encryption